-Qualified individuals must have an intellectual/developmental disability as defined by SB-40 board services and must reside in St. Louis City, St. Louis County, St. Charles County, or Jefferson County.
-Applicants who qualify must lack the needed technology to access their virtual recreation/social programs, indicate financial need, and have a desire to engage in virtual recreational programming and socialization opportunities during these trying times.
-Informational Flyer
+Eligible applicants: Individuals of all ages who have an intellectual or developmental disability as defined by SB-40 board services and must reside in St. Louis City, St. Louis County, or St. Charles County.
+Applicants must lack the needed technology to access their virtual recreation/social programs, indicate financial need, and have a desire to engage in virtual recreational programming and socialization opportunities during these trying times.

-- Online Safety: Consider loading a free home version of “Open DNS” on your tablet by visiting this LINK.
+- Open DNS: This is a tool that helps you screen out unwanted websites and content while you are on the internet.
+Consider loading a free home version of “Open DNS” on your tablet by visiting this LINK.
 Or print this or Information Sheet – Online Security for Youth

 - Free and Low Cost Internet Access: www.highspeedinternet.com/resources/how-can-i-get-free-internet